Khyri Thornton: Professional career

+Pre-draft

 Thornton received an invitation and played in the NFLPA Collegiate Bowl, becoming only the second Southern Mississippi player to attend.
 During the game, he was noted up as "frequently taking up multiple blockers" and that he showed fast hands and an ability to pressure the quarterback.
 He recorded one sack in the game.

-To prepare for the NFL Combine, Thornton reportedly worked out at the EXOS facility in Gulf Breeze, Florida at the recommendation of former teammate and current Detroit Lions linebacker Jamie Collins.
+To prepare for the NFL Combine, Thornton reportedly worked out at the EXOS facility in Gulf Breeze, Florida at the recommendation of former teammate Jamie Collins.
 He entered the facility at six-foot-three inches tall and weighing 300 pounds.
 One of the trainers there said that he was so big he had to cut a slit in his shirt to get it over his head.

 During an interview at the facility, Thornton said that scouts had told him he needed to work on keeping his pads low, but he was more focused on running a fast forty yard dash and his bench press.